List of mayors of Toronto: History

 According to Victor Loring Russell, author of Mayors of Toronto Volume I, 14 out of the first 29 mayors were lawyers.
 According to Mark Maloney who is writing The History of the Mayors of Toronto, 58 of Toronto's 64 mayors (up to Ford) have been Protestant, white, English-speaking, Anglo-Saxon, property-owning males.
-There have been two women (Hall and Rowlands) and three Jewish mayors (Phillips, Givens and Lastman).
+There have been three women (Hall, Rowlands, and Chow) and three Jewish mayors (Phillips, Givens and Lastman).
+According to Jewish religious law Tory is also Jewish, because his matrilineal line is Jewish, but he does not consider himself as Jewish.

 Art Eggleton is the longest-serving mayor of Toronto, serving from 1980 until 1991.
 Eggleton later served in federal politics from 1993 until 2004, and was appointed to the Senate of Canada in 2005.
 David Breakenridge Read held the post of mayor of Toronto for the shortest period; Read was mayor for only fifty days in 1858.

 No Toronto mayor has been removed from office.
 Toronto's 64th mayor, Rob Ford, lost a conflict of interest trial in 2012, and was ordered to vacate his position; but the ruling was stayed pending an appeal, which Ford won to remain in office.
 Due to his substance abuse admission and controversy in 2013, Council stripped him of many powers on November 15, transferring them to the deputy mayor.
 From May until July, 2014, Ford took a leave of absence from the mayoralty to enter drug rehabilitation.

 Original City of Toronto era

-The Metro Toronto era (1953–1997)
+Metro Toronto era (1953–1997)

 From 1953, Toronto was part of a federated municipality known as Metropolitan Toronto.
 This regional entity had the same boundaries as present-day Toronto, but consisted of the City of Toronto and 12 other municipalities, each with its own mayor and council.
 From 1953 to 1997, the most senior political figure in the Metropolitan Toronto government was the Chairman of the Municipality of Metropolitan Toronto (for a list of Metro Chairmen, see Chairman of the Municipality of Metropolitan Toronto).
 In 1967, (during the incumbency of William Dennison), an internal amalgamation eliminated the seven smallest municipalities in Metropolitan Toronto.
 Of these, the villages of Forest Hill and Swansea were amalgamated into the City of Toronto.